BEAM ACTIVE λ = 632.8nm MODE: TEM₀₀ LOC: 77 MASS AVE

 jocabe

-Inside the mind of Jose Carvajal-Beltran, an MIT Undergraduate.
+Inside the mind of Jose Carvajal-Beltran — MIT undergraduate, materials scientist, and crazy laser enthusiast.

 Portrait of Jose Carvajal-Beltran

 Welcome.
-I am an undergraduate student at MIT majoring in Materials Science.
+I'm an undergraduate at MIT studying Materials Science & Engineering.

 Understanding the Fourier Slice Theorem